gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 A good fit is often called ‘snug, but not painful,’ but the ‘not painful’ part will change over time and is hard to judge correctly when *every* tightly fitted shoe will cause a painful sensation.

 <!--* fit is difficult to judge when you are new to this: competent staff can help-->
-With how difficult it is to judge good fit correctly when you are new to this, *competent* staff in a place that sells climbing shoes can help bridge this gap in experience.
+With how tricky it is to judge good fit correctly when you are new to this, *competent* staff in a place that sells climbing shoes can help bridge this gap in experience.

 ## Feet and How They Relate to Climbing Shoes

 Since a good fit is about matching shoes to feet, knowing about the shape of your feet is an important factor.
-If you have been able to choose shoes on your shoe size alone so far, you should definitely consider thinking of your feet in terms of their width, volume, and overall shape, instead of just their length.
+If you have been able to choose shoes on your shoe size alone so far, you should definitely consider thinking of your feet in terms of their width, volume, and overall shape as well, instead of just their length.

 ### Shoe Size